 1. Lower Barriers to Entry

-Even before COVID, startups were finding ways to make it easier to order alcohol.
-Drizly, Saucy, Thirsty, and Instacart are all players who’ve gained popularity by helping consumers find retailers.
-These services allow buyers to shop by brand instead of having to rely on a specific retailer.
+Even before the pandemic, startups were finding ways to make it easier to order alcohol.
+Drizly, Saucey, Thirstie, and Instacart have gained popularity by helping consumers find retailers.
+These services allow buyers to shop by brand instead of relying on a specific retailer.

 2. More Control Over the Customer Experience

 Going D2C is an efficient way to reclaim and brand the customer experience.
 A website and ecommerce store allows you to share your brand story and unique selling points in much more detail than if you’re working with a retailer.
-Seventy-nine percent of consumers state that the shopping experience a company provides is equally important as its products.
-A D2C channel will give you access to valuable customer data so that you can provide outstanding experiences.
+Close to 90% of consumers state that a company’s shopping experience is equally important as its products.3 A D2C channel will give you access to valuable customer data so that you can provide outstanding experiences.

 3. Optimized Distribution and Increased Access

-In the U.S., alcohol home delivery varies on a state-by-state basis.
-In fact, some states like Oklahoma eased their alcohol home delivery regulations during the COVID-19 pandemic.
-Software like Sovos ShipCompliant can help with tax calculations and get products to customers while complying with the different laws in every state.
-An advanced D2C ecommerce site will also help you handle these complexities and cater to a larger audience.
+In the U.S., alcohol home delivery varies on a state-by-state basis.4 Some states, like Oklahoma, eased alcohol home delivery regulations during the COVID-19 pandemic.
+Software like Sovos ShipCompliant can help with tax calculations and get products to customers while complying with the different laws in every state.5 An advanced D2C ecommerce site will also help you handle these complexities and cater to a larger audience.

-Producers include the brewers, distillers, winemakers, and importers.
-The purpose of the three-tier system is to avoid tied houses and “disorderly marketing conditions.”
-Some states became alcoholic beverage control jurisdictions after Prohibition, meaning the state has an alcohol monopoly.
-In these states, the distribution tier and sometimes the retailing tier are mainly operated by the state itself.
+Producers include brewers, distillers, winemakers, and importers.
+The purpose of the three-tier system is to avoid tied houses6 and “disorderly marketing conditions.”7 Some states became alcoholic beverage control jurisdictions after Prohibition, meaning the state had an alcohol monopoly.8 In these states, the distribution tier and sometimes the retailing tier are mainly operated by the state itself.
 There is only one state with an entirely private-owned retail and distribution system, and that’s the State of Washington.
 Here, retailers can purchase alcoholic beverages directly from producers, negotiate discounts, and warehouse their inventory.

-Is Ecommerce a Good Fit for Your Alcohol Brand?
+Is D2C Ecommerce a Good Fit for Your Alcohol Brand?

 For those selling beer and wine, great news, an increasing number of states are loosening their restrictions around online sales.
 So if you are a wine or beer brand, you should consider building an online store for your products.
-There’s never been a hotter opportunity to get into an emerging sector of a market than now.
+There’s never been a hotter opportunity to get into an emerging market sector than now.

-For some, though, if you are a distillery for example, you are more limited in what you can do.
-Here, the recommendation would be to focus on making sure that your products, your brand identity, and your brand story are accurately and well represented in retailers’ online stores.
+For some, though, like a distillery, you are more limited in what you can do.
+Here, the recommendation would be to focus on ensuring that your products, brand identity, and brand story are accurately and well represented in retailers’ online stores.